usc-isi-i2/linked-maps/README.md

 The environment framework I used was [`anaconda`](https://www.anaconda.com/distribution/), then I did the following:

-1. Create a new environment from scratch with the `python` 3.6:
+1. Create a new environment from scratch with the `python3.6`:
    ```
    conda create -n linkedmaps python=3.6
    ```